Lost Your Job? Here’s How to Bounce Back After a Painful Layoff

 Headlines from around the world are sounding the alarm that a recession is imminent.
 As a result, companies—largely tech ones which have been hard-hit by a bruised stock market—are laying people off and rescinding job offers as they try to manage cash.

 There’s even a website, Layoffs.fyi, that tracks layoffs globally at start-ups.
-As of early July, more than 300 workplaces have laid off over 47,000 people, according to the layoff tracker.
+As of mid-October, more than 690 workplaces have laid off over 91,000 people, according to the layoff tracker.
 In recent months Canadian businesses like fintech company Wealthsimple, software firm Thinkific and crypto start-up WonderFi have let go of staff.
 Meta even announced it was cutting back on hiring and weeding out employees who don’t meet company goals.

 Getting laid off is never fun.
 I’ve been laid off numerous times in my career, but my most recent experience led me to starting my own business.
 So, the good news is, in my experience, it does get better.
 The not-so-good news is it might take some time to get there.